HermannJoel/SQL/README.md

 # SQL-for-data-Analysis

-This repository is to showcase my SQL skills
+    This repository contain exapmes of SQL queries:

+    - Join

+    - Goupby

+    - Order by

 ---